Honors College Traditions

 Events & Initiatives

-The Honors College hosts several annual events including the John M. Rezendes Ethics Initiative, the Distinguished Honors Graduate Lecture, the Thesis Symposium, CCA Collaborations and, our most exciting event, the Honors Celebration.
+The Honors College hosts several annual events including the John M. Rezendes Ethics Initiative, the Distinguished Honors Graduate Lecture, the Thesis Symposium, CCA Collaborations and the culminating of the year, the Honors Celebration.

 Recent Honors Graduates